swanez/terraform-azurerm-web-app-deployment/README.md

-## Node.js application hosted in Azure
+## Node.js web application hosted in Azure
-A simple Node.js application deployed to Azure using Docker and Terraform.
+A simple Node.js web application deployed to Azure using Docker and Terraform.

 #### Overview
 This project demonstrates a basic use case of the following methodologies: